 Menu

-Mine workers may have experienced asbestos exposure through normal work activities.
+Mine workers may have experienced asbestos exposure through a variety of normal work activities.
 For decades, companies mined for asbestos in natural mineral deposits.
+Workers may have come into contact with asbestos in several ways during mining.

 • Asbestos Exposure: Previous and ongoing exposure risk